Resin 3D Printer Cost: How Much Is a Resin Printer & Resin Per Liter?

 Per-Print Costs

 Resin is your primary ongoing expense in resin 3D printing.
-Prices vary significantly based on type, quality, and brand.
+Standard resin typically costs $20-30 per liter ($0.02-0.03 per ml), making it your biggest consumable expense.
+Specialty resins cost more: water-washable resins run $25-40/L, tough/ABS-like resins $30-50/L, and specialty options like dental or castable resin can reach $100-300/L. Prices vary significantly based on type, quality, and brand.
 Here's what you can expect to pay:

 | Resin Type | Price per Liter | Cost per ml | Best For |